Nut-Free Lunches

-Nut-Free Lunch Ideas for School Lunches
+Easy Nut-Free School Lunch Ideas

 DIY Pizza Lunchable

-Simply pack a mini bagel or English Muffin, along with a container of pizza sauce, pepperoni, and shredded mozzarella cheese in a lunch container for your kids to assemble their own mini pizzas at lunch.
+This is one of my kids' all-time favorite lunches.
+It is a copy-cat wholesome version of a Pizza Lunchable, very similar to English Muffin Pizzas and it is easy to make allergy-friendly.
+Simply pack a mini bagel or English Muffin, along with a container of pizza sauce, pepperoni, and shredded mozzarella cheese in a lunch container for your kids to assemble their mini pizzas at lunch.
 Don't forget to include a spoon so your child can spread the sauce on their pizza.

 Nachos

+Any time we have tacos as a family, I use the leftovers to assemble a DIY Nacho or Taco Salad lunch for my kids to enjoy at school.
 Simply pack pinto or black beans and/or taco meat with your child's favorite toppings for tacos.
 I love to add shredded cheese, diced tomatoes, shredded lettuce, and then a package of Guacamole on the side.

-Cheese and Cracker Lunchable
+Cheese and Crackers

 Ham and Cheese Skewers